tc39/proposal-smart-pipelines/readme.md

 #### Lexical Environments

 <details>
-<summary>The ECMAScript spec associates Identifiers with variables or functions
+<summary>The ECMAScript standard associates Identifiers with variables or functions
 using an abstract data structure called a Lexical Environment, which is essentially a linked list of Lexical Environments.
 A single piece of the chain of Lexical Environments is called an Environment Record.
 Syntactic structures